Generating Persistent Objects for Existing Data Tables

 The Wizard requires assemblies built against the .NET Framework to work.

 Place the required DLLs in a location where the Visual Studio process can find them.
 You can install .NET assemblies to the Global Assembly Cache (GAC) and copy the required native DLLs (if any) to %SystemRoot%\System32, to make them available globally.
 For details, see FAQ: ORM Data Model Designer and Wizard.

 In the next step, the wizard displays a list of tables that can be mapped to persistent objects.

-Select a table(or tables) to be mapped to a persistent object (or to persistant objects), and for each table select columns that will be mapped to the persistent object's properties.
-For unchecked columns, persistent properties will not be generated.
+Select a table(or tables) to be mapped to a persistent object (or to persistant objects).
+For each table, select columns that should be mapped to the persistent object’s properties.
+For unchecked columns, persistent properties are not generated.

-The names of persistent classes and their properties will match the names of selected tables and their columns.
-You can add/remove custom prefixes and suffixes, and change the case style of names (e.g., capitalize names automatically).
-You can also preview the resulting names immediately, and manually edit them later in the Data Model Designer.
-The classes and properties with modified names will still be mapped to the corresponding tables and columns using the PersistentAttribute attribute.
+The names of persistent classes and their properties match the names of selected tables and their columns.
+You can add/remove custom prefixes and suffixes, and change the case style of names (for example, capitalize names).
+The wizard displays the resulting names.
+You can edit them later in the Data Model Designer.
+The classes and properties with modified names are mapped to the corresponding tables and columns using the PersistentAttribute attribute.